fchuffar/mylabstocks/doc/index.rst

 - Florent CHUFFART
 - Gael YVERT

-This software is a computer program which purpose is to perform quantitative analysis of epigenetic marks at single nucleosome resolution.

 The Software is provided “as is” without warranty of any kind, either express or implied, including without limitation any implied warranties of condition, uninterrupted use, merchantability, fitness for a particular purpose, or non-infringement.
 You use this software at your own risk.

 This software is governed by the CeCILL license under French law and abiding by the rules of distribution of free software.
 You can  use, modify and/ or redistribute the software under the terms of the CeCILL license as circulated by CEA, CNRS and INRIA at the following URL "http://www.cecill.info".